Pankajcoder1/AI_course_at_IIT_KANPUR/Machine Learning/projects/readme.md

 #### Some important technique used
   - Data cleaning(using pandas)
   - Data visualization(using saborn,matplotlib)
-    > by using heatmap,colobar map,histogrm,box plot
+    > by using heatmap, colobar map, histogram, box plot
   - conecpt of pipline
   - standardization
   - spot checking